lmascelli/cppNonlinear/README.md

   to change the corrensponding function for the next step.

 ## Roadmap:

+  - Computation:
     - [X] Structure an analysis class with all data needed for a point in parameter space
-  - [ ] Store and plot a traiectory
     - [X] Compute the transient
     - [ ] Compute the period (T) of a periodic traiectory using the shooting method
     - [ ] Compute the monodomy matrix
     - [ ] Floquet multiplyers
     - [ ] Fill the parameter space

+  - Plotting:
+    - [X] Store and plot a traiectory